 When your face starts to peel or your hair feels dry, you find a remedy, right?
-It’s only fair to help your pup out if she starts itching, biting at herself or starts developing skin abnormalities, too!
+It’s only fair to help your pup out with her dog skin care if she starts itching, biting at herself or starts developing skin abnormalities, too!
 If you notice a change in your dog’s coat, it could mean a lot more than, “oops, I skipped bath time.”
-There are lots of internal and external factors that could be irritating your dog, but here are five tried and true ways to improve her skin and coat right now.
+There are lots of internal and external factors that could be irritating your dog, but here are five tried and true ways to improve your dog’s coat and skin right now.

 1. Up the Omegas

 A huge defense for dog allergies, inflammation and dry coat is feeding your dog omega fatty acids.
 These are types of polyunsaturated fats, and dogs need omega-3 and omega-6 fatty acids specifically.
 For inflammation, autoimmune issues and allergic reactions associated with dry, itchy coat, omega-3 is going to be most effective and for a shiny coat, omega-6 comes in handy.
 The general recommended ratio of omega-6 to omega-3 is 5:1.

 - Omega-3 sources: fish oils (salmon, mackerel, menhaden, sardines, tuna), flax seed, chia and kukui (candlenut) oils, hemp seed oil, pumpkin seed oil, canola oil, walnut oil, or Omega-3 supplements (K9-Power Omega Dog)